vmchale/cpkg/README.md

 [Dhall](http://github.com/dhall-lang/dhall-haskell).

-By considering a package to be a *function* taking a `cpkg`-supplied installation directory to a series of instructions, we can effectively package C projects with diverse build systems and handle dependencies between them.
+By considering a package to be a *function* taking a `cpkg`-supplied installation directory to a series of steps, we can effectively package C projects with diverse build systems and handle dependencies between them.

 This tool provides reasonably good support for cross-compilation of C projects